deadlydog/deadlydog.github.io/_posts/2024-10-29-Updating-from-System-Data-SqlClient-to-Microsoft-Data-SqlClient.md

 Your options here are to either update all of your apps to use `Microsoft.Data.SqlClient`, or put code in place to ensure spaces are removed from the connection string keywords.

+I opened [this GitHug issue](https://github.com/dotnet/SqlClient/issues/2974) to see if MS will consider using the backward-compatible keywords, and created [this PR](https://github.com/dotnet/SqlClient/pull/2975) to get the migration cheat sheet (mentioned below) updated to mention this problem.

 ## Conclusion

 After making these changes, everything worked as expected 🙌.